xandramiyo/Money-Gone/README.md

 # Money Gone

-Money Gone is an app to keep track of your spending!
+Apps that connect to your bank account to track spending are, personally, too passive to be effective in curbing excessive spending.
+Manually keeping tabs on every purchase makes me far more conscious and wary of spending more than I should.
+In comes (pun not intended) Money Gone, an app inspired by the spreadsheet method of budget tracking.

 Log all your purchases in a daily view and set each purchase to a category.
 Check the spending page to see all purhcases made within a specific category, keep track of your income streams, and track your savings.

 ## Technologies Used